ihians/simd/README.md

 # Satellite Imagery Multi-vehicles Dataset (SIMD)

-This is a the official repository of Satellite Imagery Multi-vehicle Dataset (SIMD)
+This is a the official repository of Satellite Imagery Multi-vehicle Dataset (SIMD).

+This repo is under update process.
+Please feel free to contact us in case of any problem.

 Paper Link: https://ieeexplore.ieee.org/document/9109702